 Abhishek joined Watsi on March 12th, 2013.
-Seven years ago, Abhishek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Abhishek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Abhishek's most recent donation traveled 8,700 miles to support Zawadi, a friendly girl from Tanzania, to fund burn treatment.

 Abhishek has funded healthcare for 58 patients in 13 countries.